hb9kns/plog/README.md

   resulting from Markdown-HTML conversion
 - `htmlfoot` is the analogue for the ending of these files
 - `logfile` is the file logging all activity by `pubnext.sh`
+- `convert0` is the script for UTF8-HTML character conversion
 - `convert1` is the script for Markdown-HTML conversion
 - `convert2` is the script for HTML-text conversion
 - `mailer` is the program for transmitting e-mail